davatorium/rofi/doc/rofi.1.markdown

 `-window-command` *cmd*

-Set command to execute on selected window for a custom action.
+Set command to execute on selected window for a alt action (`-kb-accept-alt`).
 See *PATTERN*.

 Default: *"wmctrl -i -R {window}"*